How To Age A White-tailed Deer by Looking At The Teeth, pt. 1 : Younger Deer

 1.5 Years Old to 2.5 Years Old

 A White-tailed Deer who is 1.5 years or 16 months old will have 6 teeth on each mandible, three premolars and three molars.
 The third premolar, P3, be a tricuspid milk tooth still sticking around from when the deer was younger and will likely be pretty worn down.
 This tooth will be replaced with a permanent bicuspid premolar before the deer is 2.5 years or 30 months old.
-If the third premolar has been replaced by the bicuspid, you’ll have to look for additional clues to get the age.
+Additionally, M3, the third molar with three cusps, will have erupted, though the third cusp maynot have yet fully emerged from the gum line, but will have fully emerged by 2.5 years old.

-I am going to throw in that first image in again here.
+To help explain this point, I am going to throw in that first image in again here.
 See how all of the teeth have a band of brown along the sides?
 This is the gum line.
 Anything below this brown line was below the gums, and anything above was above the gum line.
 Now, see M3 at the back?
 Note how it’s got all three cusps above the gum line.
 If this deer was 1.5 years old or younger, that third cusp, the one closest to the back of the jaw, would still be under the gum line.
-This means that the mandible in the image is from a deer who is 2.5 years old or older.
+Since the tooth has fully erupted, this means the mandible in the image is from a deer who is 2.5 years old or older.

 2.5 Years Old and Older